Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Johnson, Yow, Henderson-Myers, McCoy, Stavrinakis, Caskey and Forrest
+Johnson, Yow, Henderson-Myers, McCoy, Stavrinakis, Caskey, Forrest and Tallon

 Document Path: l:\council\bills\nbd\11013cz19.docx

 Introduced in the House on January 8, 2019

 Currently residing in the House Committee on Agriculture, Natural Resources and Environmental Affairs

 HISTORY OF LEGISLATIVE ACTIONS

 Date Body Action Description with journal page number ------------------------------------------------------------------------------- 12/18/2018 House Prefiled 12/18/2018 House Referred to Committee on Agriculture, Natural Resources and Environmental Affairs 1/8/2019 House Introduced and read first time (House Journal-page 80) 1/8/2019 House Referred to Committee on Agriculture, Natural Resources and Environmental Affairs (House Journal-page 80) 1/24/2019 House Member(s) request name added as sponsor: Henderson-Myers 3/6/2019 House Member(s) request name added as sponsor: McCoy, Stavrinakis 3/11/2019 House Member(s) request name added as sponsor: Caskey, Forrest 1/21/2020 House Member(s) request name added as sponsor: Tallon